 Hours: 8am to dusk

 The Delacorte Theater is the summer home of Shakespere-in-the-Park.
 Free tickets are distributed at 1pm on the day of the performance.
-The line starts forming by 10am.
+The line starts forming around 10 am.
 The Public Theater also distributes tickets from 1-3pm from its Astor Place home at 425 Lafayette Street.

 Location: Mid-Park at 80th Street

 The Wollman Rink was a success from the day it opened in 1950.
 Over 300,000 skaters glided across the ice in its first year of operation.
 Today over 4,000 use the Rink daily.
 Ice Skating November through March.
 Skate Rental, Lockers, and Lessons available.
 For information on hours and admission fees call 212-439-6900.

 Location: East Side between 62nd and 63rd Streets